Scattering theory of thermal and bipolar thermoelectric diodes

-Here we investigate the onset of temperature driven diode effects by exploring the geometric and dynamic consequences of reduced dimensionality conductors: on one hand, they have a low capacitance~\cite{ihn_semiconductor_2009}; on the other hand, their size can be comparable to the carrier thermalization length~\cite{benenti:2017}.
+Here we investigate the onset of temperature-driven diode effects by exploring the geometric and dynamic consequences of reduced dimensionality conductors: on one hand, they have a low capacitance~\cite{ihn_semiconductor_2009}; on the other hand, their size can be comparable to the carrier thermalization length~\cite{benenti:2017}.
 Both features emphasize the importance of electron-electron interactions: charge accumulation in the conductor alters the internal potential, while the momentum transfer involved in the Coulomb interaction results in inelastic scattering, phase randomization and thermalization within the nanostructure.
-Importantly, we will not require any external environment, such that energy is conserved in the conductor.
-The key aspect is that the state of the quantum system is sensitive to the temperature distribution in the two terminals, for which one additionally needs to impose some sense of (left-right) inversion symmetry breaking.
+Importantly, we will not require any external environment, such that energy is conserved in the conductor: at low temperatures, the electron-phonon coupling is negligible.
+The key aspect is that the state of the quantum system is sensitive to the temperature distribution in the two terminals, for which one additionally needs to impose broken (left-right) inversion symmetry.